AuiDrome/auidrome/README.md

 ## Config and run...

-A Auidrome site, or "a drome", is launched running the *bin/auidrome.rb* script.
+A Auidrome site, or *"a drome"*, is launched running the *bin/auidrome.rb* script.

 Any *drome* should have its configuration on the *config/dromes* directory.